2.6 Conservation attractions

 These facilities play important conservation roles, protecting native and exotic flora and fauna.
 They inform and educate, attract visitors, and their existence creates economic incentives for the city’s environment to be protected and enhanced.

-- Zoo upgrade programme – the Zoo upgrade programme will continue.
-Works planned in 2013/14 include starting on Meet the Locals, the New Zealand precinct which takes visitors on a journey from the south coast of Wellington, through farming regions to the mountains of the South Island.
+- Wellington Zoo will continue work on Meet the Locals, a New Zealand precinct that takes visitors on a journey from the south coast of Wellington, through farming regions, to the mountains of the South Island.

 Measuring our performanceTop

 - at least 230,111 visitors to the Zoo10